-Hepatitis C: achievement of the elimination program and future collaboration: In 2015, Hepatitis C elimination program has launched, with greatest efforts of the Government of Georgia, the US Center for Disease Control and the World Health Organization and with support of the pharmaceutical company "Gilead".
-The Hepatitis C Elimination Program includes prevention of the disease, diagnostics, financial access to medications (Harvoni, Sofosbuvir, Interpheron and Ribavirin) and monitoring of results.
-Georgia will become one of the first countries in the world to solve the problem of Hepatitis C.
+Hepatitis C: achievement of the elimination program and future collaboration: .

+Over the past several years the Government of Georgia has substantially scaled up its efforts against hepatitis C by implementing the national programs such as free of charge hepatitis C treatment for HIV/HCV co-infected patients, free of charge hepatitis C treatment at the penitentiary system and 60% price reduction on combination therapy by pegilated interferon and ribavirin for the general population.

+In 2014 the first concept of hepatitis C elimination in Georgia was developed.
+The concept was endorsed by the Government of Georgia (GoG) and declared intention of eliminating HCV infection in the country.
+Memorandum of Understanding between the GoG and US pharmaceutical company Gilead was officially signed in April 2015 which made new medicines Sofosbuvir and fixed-dose combination of Ledipasvir/Sofosbuvir available for the population of Georgia under the State Program, allowing the GoG to put the elimination of HCV in its priority agenda.
+Long-term elimination strategy for 2016-2020 was approved by the Georgian government in 2016.

+Since 2015 more than 1 million people have been screened for HCV through different programs.
+As of July, 2017 - up to 40 000 HCV patients were registered in the treatment program, out of them more then 32 000 patients already completed the treatment, and among those with SVR result available, overall cure rate has reached 95%, whereas for Sofosbuvir/Ledipasvir-based regimens the cure rate was 98%.

 Maternal and child health: Increased government funding for maternal and child health and ease of access to the high quality health care services played an important role in the reduction of the number of deaths of mothers and children.
 Georgia has been able to reach the Millennium Development Goal №4, since in 2015 the mortality rate of children under five was 10.2 per 1000 live birth.

-The initiative of starting the perinatal care regionalization process from May 2015 is a significant step forward in strengthening the maternal and newborn health care system, which considers defining the levels of perinatal service providers and their role and responsibilities in order to provide the correct timing of the correct patient to a correct medical institution and, if necessary, effective referral.
+The initiative of starting the perinatal care regionalization process from May 2015 is a significant step forward in strengthening the maternal and newborn health care system, which considers defining the levels of perinatal service providers and their role and responsibilities in order to provide the correct timing of the right patient to a correct medical institution and, if necessary, effective referral.
 Regionalization will be completed in 2017.
-The tangible results of the project are - in 2016 the lowest maternal mortality rate has been observed in recent years - 22.9 / 100 000 livebirth.
+The tangible results of the project already are presented- in 2016 the lowest maternal mortality rate has been observed in recent years - 22.9 / 100 000 livebirth.

-In order to improve registration of maternal and child mortality and stillbirth, identification and analysis of causes of deaths was developed the Georgian Birth Registry (GBR).
+In order to improve registration of maternal and child mortality and stillbirth, identification and analysis of causes of deaths, the Georgian Birth Registry (GBR) was developed.
 The system started operating nationwide from 1st of June, 2016.
-The GBR shall improve the coverage and quality of information and provide knowledge on the target population health status, antenatal, obstetric care, and causes of impaired health and disease development, quality assurance, planning and management.
-The GBR shall also monitor the regionalization of perinatal care by the maternal and neonatal indicators.
+The GBR shall improve the coverage and quality of information and will provide knowledge on the target population health status, antenatal, obstetric care, and causes of impaired health and disease development, quality assurance, planning and management.
+The GBR will also monitor the regionalization of perinatal care by the maternal and neonatal indicators.